Prachi-2001/Landing-page/README.md

 - **Design Style**: Our design style is centered around a minimalistic and user-friendly approach.
 Converted given figma file into a reusable componenets without hard coding anything.

-- **Performance Optimization**: I developed this responsive landing page by storing data in data.js file to don't hardcode it by following best practices.
-Makde resuable components with a modular approach of designing layout.
+- **Performance Optimization**: I developed this responsive landing page by storing data in data.js file to not hardcode it by following best practices.
+Made resuable components with a modular approach of designing layout.

 - **User Experience (UX)**: User experience is a top priority.
 We conducted usability tests, and based on user feedback, we integrated features to enhance navigation, minimize friction, and improve overall satisfaction.